 To make it Top 8 Allergen Friendly: This recipe is naturally free of soy, nuts, legumes, and sulfites.

 Want more allergy friendly dessert recipes?

 I hope that you enjoy this amazing chocolate buttercream frosting recipe!
 If you make this, remember to tag me on Instagram @livingbeyondallergies and use the hashtag #livingbeyondallergies so I can see it!
 I love to share your creations!

 - 1 cup butter or butter alternative, room temperature

 - sprinkle salt to taste

 - Now take your cooled chocolate and pour it into your butter.
-Let it combine before adding the cocoa powder, vanilla, salt, and 2 cups of your powdered sugar.
+Let it combine before adding the cocoa powder, vanilla (or coffee), salt, and 2 cups of your powdered sugar.
 Slowly at first, mix this together.
 Then add the second half of your sugar and again whip on high for 5 minutes.
 You are not only combining flavors you are creating the lightness in the frosting.
 Don't skip this step!
 If your frosting is too thick, add a tablespoon of milk at a time until desired consistency is reached.